-- C2 The CFO will ensure that an Investment or Treasury Strategy is prepared, formally agreed in line with the constitution and published annually before 31 March.
-The strategy will comply with statutory regulation, including that issued under section 15(1)(a) of the Local Government Act 2003 (CLG Investments Guidance) and the CIPFA Treasury Management Guide.
+- C2 The CFO will ensure that a Treasury Strategy is prepared, formally agreed in line with the Constitution and published annually before 31 March.
+The strategy will comply with statutory regulation, including that issued under section 15(1)(a) of the Local Government Act 2003 and the CIPFA Treasury Management Guide.
 In particular: - a) the investment priorities should be security and liquidity.
-Yield should be considered but only within the properly established security and liquidity levels; - b) the Investment strategy should go to the full Council at the start of each year and reviewed mid-year, or more often should market conditions require it; - d) it should comment on the use of credit ratings and of any additional sources of information on credit risk; - e) It should comment on the use of treasury management advisers; - f) It should contain the training programme for officers and members; - f) Strategies should comment on the investment of money borrowed in advance of spending need; and - g) It will include a policy in regard to Minimum Revenue Provision.
+Yield should be considered but only within the properly established security and liquidity levels; - b) the Investment Strategy should go to the full Council at the start of each year and reviewed mid-year, or more often should market conditions require it; - c) it should comment on the use of credit ratings and of any additional sources of information on credit risk; - d) it should comment on the use of treasury management advisers; - e) it should contain the training programme for officers and Members; - f) strategies should comment on the investment of money borrowed in advance of spending need; and - g) it will include a policy in regard to Minimum Revenue Provision.